Agecaf/sphere_navmesh_demo/README.md

 # Sphere Navmesh Demo

-You can find the source code in the "master" branch.

 You can find an [online demo here](https://agecaf.itch.io/spherical-navigation-mesh), the page's password is `sphere`.

 # How does it work?